“To learn a language is to have another window to view the world.”

 - Write whenever possible and get it reviewed by your tutor.
 This way, you become increasingly aware of your habitual mistakes.

 - Maintaining a separate record of your recurring errors can help you identify them while writing a piece next time, making sure you avoid them.
 Avoid writing run-on sentences as these are acceptable in Arabic but not so in English without proper punctuations.
 Begin with short complex sentences and later move on to a longer, more punctuated writing style; once your foundation is clear, the chances of error dip.

 - Grammatical precision and correctness are essential to ace the Writing section.
 Arabic speakers tend to entirely omit the present verb ‘be’ and struggle with the present perfect aspect.
 It can be a life-saver to keep “be” in mind while writing in the present tense.
 It’s not “I going.”; it is “I am going.”
 Solving questions on identifying grammatical mistakes can boost your knowledge in the same.

 - When it comes to essays or reports, try avoiding the repetition of ideas.
 Use one paragraph to express a particular point or opinion.
 Redundancy and repetitiveness may fit well in Arabic, but in English, it is unnecessary.

 - Do not make excessive use of superlatives.
 To avoid these, try solving simple exercises from basic grammatical books.
 Ask your tutor to provide short, practical worksheets regularly, and don’t feel shy to ask about your mistakes; this will further help you achieve high scores.
 Online English lessons tutor is invaluable and convenient for the complete learning process.

-- Remember, most importantly, does not think in Arabic while translating and writing in English.
+- Remember, most importantly, do not think in Arabic while translating and writing in English.
 This would only worsen your structure and make it linear, avoiding the “Introduction, Body, Conclusion” format.
 You wouldn’t want that.

 Listening and Speaking